ShuHengLin/oxford-visualization/README.md

 ```
 python -B vis_radar_processed.py
 ```
-Will visualize radar image and the 2d bounding boxes.
+Will visualize the processed radar image file **processed/radar** and the 2d bounding boxes.